centime/resonance/README.md

 An announce is displayed instead of the list of users.
 We will use it to keep in touch with you !
 Any error will also be printed there.

+**Attach a page**
+When you're on a page, and wish to keep a track of the conversation while closing your browser tab, you can attach the page.
+The conversation will be displayed on the Resonance main page, and you will stay present in it as long as Resonance is activated.

 **Access the settings panel**
 ```